 MOUNTAIN-EVO: Adaptive governance of mountain ecosystem services for poverty alleviation enabled by environmental virtual observatories

 The world's mountains host some of the most complex, dynamic, and diverse ecosystems.
 But these environments are under severe threats, ranging from local deforestation and soil degradation to global climate change.
-At the same time climate models project stronger warming at high elevations, with potentially disastrous consequences for its ecosystems services, and the complexity of mountain make predicting the direction of future changes in ES extremely difficult.
+At the same time climate models project stronger warming at high elevations, with potentially disastrous consequences for its ecosystems services, and the complexity of mountain make predicting the direction of future changes in ecosystem services extremely difficult.

 This was achieved through adopting the concept of Environmental Virtual Observatories (EVOs) in four remote and poor mountain regions: the Ethiopian highlands around lake Tana, the Central Tien Shan Mountains of Kyrgyzstan, the Kaligandaki watershed in Northern Nepal, and the Andes of central Peru.

 The central premise of our project was that ecosystem services management can alleviate poverty if it is embedded in local processes of adaptive governance that rely on continuous monitoring and knowledge generation about ecosystem services.
 The aims of this project were twofold: (1) to understand the process of knowledge generation in remote mountain environments, and (2) to investigate how citizen science can be used to implement a negotiated, interactive model of polycentric governance of ecosystem services that alleviates poverty.